mureyhans/BE-assignment/README.md

 This is a mini-project about Contact API using Django-Rest-Framework.

 ## Prerequisites ##
 - Install Docker.
-To install Docker on Mac you can follow the steps explained [here](https://docs.docker.com/docker-for-mac/install/).
+To install Docker on Mac you can follow these steps explained [here](https://docs.docker.com/docker-for-mac/install/).

 ## How to Run ##
 1. Clone this repository